A Strong Haken's Theorem: Breaking symmetry: stem swaps

 When applied to all spheres in $\Rrr$ simultaneously, the result of this construction is a natural Heegaard splitting on each component of $M - \eta(\Rrr)$.
 On $\Mrr$ it gives the splitting $A_{\Rrr} \cup_{T_0} B_{\Rrr}$ which was promised above, and also a natural spine $\Sss_{\Rrr}$ for $B_{\Rrr}$.
 The required isotopy then follows, by applying Proposition \ref{prop:stemswap} to the Heegaard splitting $\Mrr = A_{\Rrr} \cup_{T_0} B_{\Rrr}$, with $B_{\Rrr}$ a thin regular neighborhood of the spine $\Sss_{\Rrr}$. \end{proof}

 Suppose, in a stem swap, that $\sss'$ intersects an edge-reducing sphere $R_f$, with associated edge $f \neq \sss$.
 See the first panel of Figure \ref{fig:bead3}.
-Then, although $R_f$ is no longer an edge-reducing sphere for $\Sss'$, there is a natural way to construct a corresponding edge-reducing sphere $R'_f$ for $\Sss'$, one that intersects $f$ in the same point, but now intersects $\sss$ instead of $\sss'$.
+(Note that $f$ is an edge in $\Sss$ but if $p \in f$ then $f$ becomes two edges in $\Sss'$.)
+Although $R_f$ is no longer an edge-reducing sphere for $\Sss'$, there is a natural way to construct a corresponding edge-reducing sphere $R'_f$ for $\Sss'$, one that intersects $f$ in the same point, but now intersects $\sss$ instead of $\sss'$.
 At the closest point in which $\sss'$ intersects $R_f$, tube a tiny neighborhood in $R_f$ of the intersection point to its end at $R$ and then around $R$.
 Repeat until the resulting sphere is disjoint from $\sss'$, as shown in the second panel of Figure \ref{fig:bead3}.
 One way to visualize the process is to imagine ambiently isotoping $R'_f$, in a neighborhood of $\sss'$, to the position of $R_f$, as shown in the third panel of Figure \ref{fig:bead3}.
 The effect of the ambient isotopy is as if $R$ is a bead sitting on the imbedded arc $\sss \cup \sss'$ and the ambient isotopy moves the bead along this arc and through $R_f$.
 We will call $R'_f$ the {\em swap-mate} of $R_f$ (and vice versa).

 Here is an application.

 Suppose $R_0$ is a reducing sphere for a reducing edge $e_0 \in \Sss$ and $\sss \subset e_0$ is one of the two segments into which $R_0$ divides $e_0$.
 Let $\sss' \subset A - R_0$ be an arc whose ends are the same as those of $\sss$ but is otherwise disjoint from $\sss$.
 Let $e'_0$ be the arc obtained from $e$ by replacing $\sss$ with $\sss'$.
 Let $\eta(R_0)$ be the interior of a collar neighborhood of $R_0$ on the side away from $\sss$.